DavidH2001/MUON-Data-Collection/README.md

 # MUON Project

 The software provided here is for use with the [CosmicWatch](https://github.com/spenceraxani/CosmicWatch-Desktop-Muon-Detector-v2?tab=readme-ov-file) Muon detectors.
-Its purpose is to collect event data from pairs of Muon detectors running in coincidence (master M and slave S) mode.
+Its purpose is to collect event data from pairs of Muon detectors running in coincidence (M and S) mode.
 The ultimate aim is to collect data from multiple sites to perform correlative analyses.

 ## Software Description
 The detection software connects to the serial interface of the S-detector after some initial user interaction.
 It then